 Download LastPass, to manage passwords and auto fill forms

-LastPass is a free password manager and auto-filler, combining an application you can install on your computer, and an online service, hosting your passwords (encrypted) letting you use them from whatever location you might be.
-All you need is to remember a single master password.
+LastPass combines an application you install and an online service hosting your passwords (encrypted) letting you use them from whatever location you happen to be.
+All you need is to remember or save locally a master password.

-Having all this sensitive information including credit cards stored on a server away from my PC made me feel insecure — and I still believe that this should be only an option, not a necessity.
-However, according to LastPass all encryption/decryption occurs localy, not on the remote servers.
-This means that sensitive data does not travel over the Internet, but only encrypted.
-The encryption algorithm used is that of the US Government for Top Secret data.
+Having all this sensitive information away from my PC made me feel insecure, and I still believe that this should be optional, not obligatory.
+However, according to LastPass all encryption and decryption occurs locally, so that sensitive data won’t travel over the Internet but only encrypted.
+The encryption algorithm is that of the US Government for Top Secret data.
 The encryption key is created from a user’s email address and password.
-The components that make up the decryption key remain local – which also means that if you lose/forget your master password LastPass can do nothing to help you decrypt your data.
+The components that make up the decryption key remain local, which also means that if you lose or forget your master password LastPass can do nothing to help you decrypt your data.

 LastPass gives you also tools to generate secure, non-guessable passwords.
 When it detects that you are being asked to provide a new password, it will pop the notification bar to offer to generate a password for you.
 This password is random and is non-guessable.
 You can then use the Accept button to auto-populate the password fields in the form.
 When you accept the generated password, LastPass also saves this securely in your account in case you do not get a chance to add the new site to your Lastpass account.